1145267383/USD-To-EGP-OR-EUR/README.md

 - **Tools:** Utilized Requests and BeautifulSoup libraries  from Python for Web Scraping and Pandas for data manipulation.

-- **Strategies:** Collected exchange rates between USD, EGP, and EUR to use in currency conversion .
+- **Strategies:** Implemented web scraping techniques to extract Conversion details between USD, EGP, and EUR cleaned and organized the data for further analysis.

 - **Results:** Provided Data into currency conversion trends, assisting in financial decision-making.